 The Agricultural Research Service (ARS) released several studies indicating that consuming large amounts of calcium may not be the “magic bullet” in reversing bone loss.
 So researchers set out to find what would protect bone and reverse that.

-As explained in the Save Our Bones Program, the scientists noted that fruits and vegetables are metabolized to bicarbonate, which is the biochemical essence of an alkalizing effect.
+As explained in the Osteoporosis Reversal Program, the scientists noted that fruits and vegetables are metabolized to bicarbonate, which is the biochemical essence of an alkalizing effect.
 Most people in the U.S.A, however, consume the complete opposite diet, which prompted the study authors to note the following:

 “…the typical American diet is rich in protein and cereal grains that are metabolized to acid, and thus are acid-producing.
 With aging, such diets lead to a mild but slowly increasing metabolic ‘acidosis.’”2